Backup and restore is currently available as a preview feature and under development. See Preview features.

 mask parameter, which is

 true by default, means secure keys - such as those used to access filesystems - will be masked for security purposes.
-This means they will have to be resupplied with the correct values after recovery.
+This means you need to enter them again with the correct values after recovery.
 If the

-mask=false parameter is supplied, the backup will store these properties as plain text.
+mask=false parameter is supplied, the backup stores these properties as plain text.
 It will therefore not be necessary to resupply them.

 Use the following command to write the backup to a specified file (in this case,

 Before restoring LiveData Migrator from a backup, you should delete the

 default-db file to ensure there are no setting conflicts.
 By default, the folder is in the following directory:

 The restoration process will still reinstate your previously backed up settings, meaning you will not lose them.